-The buying cycle consists of the different stages customers go through leading up to their purchase.
+The buying cycle consists of the different stages customers undergo leading up to their purchase.
 Between their first introduction to your brand and the time of purchase, your potential customers’ needs and feelings fluctuate throughout their journeys.
 It’s the marketer’s job to make sure they continue to move through the buyer’s journey toward a comprehensive understanding of the value your business provides.

 In the awareness stage, marketers acquire leads by distributing top-level content such as blogs, videos and social media posts where their target audience is likely to find it.
-Most audiences will first turn to search engines to explore products or services that are unfamiliar to them.
+Most audiences will first turn to search engines to explore products and/or services that are unfamiliar to them.
 Therefore, it’s critical that your top-level content addresses a topic within your industry that’s commonly searched for and is accessible to people who don’t have in-depth knowledge of it.

-Say that your external hard drive crashed and you’re now looking for a more reliable way to back up your business’s files.
+Let’s say that your external hard drive crashed, and you’re now looking for a more reliable way to back up your business’s files.
 Maybe you’ve heard of cloud storage, but aren’t really sure how it works, so you type “What is cloud storage?” into a search engine.
 One of the first results is a post by Amazon Web Services, one of many cloud storage providers.
 The article, “Cloud Storage,” offers a simple explanation of what cloud storage is and how it works.
 It then lists the benefits of cloud storage and what the fundamental requirements are for storing data in the cloud.
 By the end of the article, you have a good understanding of what cloud storage is and whether or not it’s right for your business.

 Customers can’t consider buying something without first understanding what it is.
-The article by Amazon Web Services is an effective piece of content for the awareness stage because it provides an informative introduction to its services and exposes people to its brand without pushing for a sale just yet.
+This article by Amazon Web Services is an effective piece of content for the awareness stage because it provides an informative introduction to its services and exposes people to its brand without pushing for a sale just yet.

-B2B clients spend a lot of time in the education stage because their purchases tend to be bigger investments with bigger impacts.
-When prospective customers enter the education stage, they’re likely convinced of their need for the product or service, but that doesn’t mean they’re ready to buy it from you.
+B2B companies spend a lot of time in the education stage because their purchases tend to be bigger investments with bigger impacts.
+When prospective customers enter this stage, they’re likely convinced of their need for the product or service, but that doesn’t mean they’re ready to buy it from you.
 They need to compare your solutions with your competitors’ to determine the best fit.
 Content can help differentiate your business from other similar products or services on the market.
 Decision makers will need in-depth information about why your product is the best fit for their needs, so demonstrating your leadership in the industry with expert guides, webinars and white papers is most effective for this stage.

-3. Validation & Purchase
+3. Validation & Purchase Stage